Dubai Salik Gates: Total Number, Locations & 2026 Update

 • Log in to the Salik website or the RTA mobile app to check your balance and account activity.

-• You can also use SMS services to get updates on your Salik account.
+• One more thing you can do with SMS services is to have updates on your Salik account.

 What Happens If You Don’t Have a Salik Tag